Is Quinoa Keto Friendly? What are the Alternatives?

 Shredded Broccoli Rice

-Apart from being low carb, Broccoli offers a couple of health benefits such as boosting metabolic function, improving bone and teeth health, improving hormonal health, and lowering cholesterol and blood pressure.
+Besides being low-carb, broccoli offers several health benefits, such as boosting metabolic function, improving bone and teeth health, improving hormonal health, and lowering cholesterol and blood pressure.

 Shredded Water Chestnut Rice